📅 Last Updated: January 30, 2026

 12. Worldwide Fintech Investments in 2022

-In 2022, the global fintech industry witnessed investments totaling approximately $164.1 billion spread over 6,006 transactions.
-This was a decrease from 2021’s monumental $238.9 billion, which was distributed across 7,321 deals.
+In 2022, global fintech statistics show investments totaling approximately $164.1 billion spread over 6,006 transactions.
+These fintech statistics represent a decrease from 2021’s monumental $238.9 billion, which was distributed across 7,321 deals.

 Notably, the Payments sector continued its dominance in the fintech investment landscape during 2022, drawing in around $53.1 billion, slightly less than the $57.1 billion it amassed the previous year.

-13. Investments in Crypto & Defi
+13. Investments in Crypto & DeFi

 In the first quarter of 2023, the crypto and DeFi sectors witnessed an investment of roughly $1.71 billion.
 Compared to the hefty $30 billion in 2021, funding in this domain dipped to about $23.1 billion in 2022.